codeshards/LogCleaner/README.md

 4. Add a tap feedback to Notifications

 ## Notes
+- Sdk target starts from v.17, since I needed to use this app on a specific version of android I had to chose this as minimum requirement, this might change sometime in the future.

+- This app has been tested only on a THL W100 con Android v.
+4.2.1, so take it as it is because I've no idea of it's behaviour on other devices.

 - The app checks and delete files from two directories:
   * /data/log
   * /data/log_other_mode